abhishek-paul-d/airflow-nasa-etl-pipeline/README.md

 We use Airflow’s SimpleHttpOperator to extract data from the API.

 ### Objectives of the Project:
-1.)Extract Data:
+### 1.Extract Data:

 The pipeline extracts astronomy-related data from NASA’s APOD API on a scheduled basis (daily, in this case).
-Transform Data:
+### 2.Transform Data:

-2.)Transformations such as filtering or processing the API response are performed to ensure that the data is in a suitable format before being inserted into the database.
+Transformations such as filtering or processing the API response are performed to ensure that the data is in a suitable format before being inserted into the database.

-3.)Load Data into Postgres:
+### 3.Load Data into Postgres:

 The transformed data is loaded into a Postgres database.
 The data can be used for further analysis, reporting, or visualization.
 Architecture and Workflow: